 While pasta salad is typically found at picnics and barbecues, it can be served with really any main course.
 It could also be a fun addition to a Mexican charcuterie board on along with any of these Mexican appetizers.

 Since the pasta salad is full of starches and dairy, I typically recommend staying away from any main dish that has a lot of either of those.
-Any of these would be great with this pasta salad!
+This pasta salad would be a great side dish for any of these easy recipes:

 - Instant pot chicken tacos